DarkStoorM/osu/README_FORK.md

 Some stuff I _might_ add/do if I won't get lazy:

 - Finally extract the typing ruleset and publicly share it
+- Remove `DifficultyCalculator`, because it doesn't even measure anything, or at least replace it with something super simple